Crowded Teeth: Pain, Headaches & Risks

 Head to a dental professional for help with crooked teeth, and you'll be given three corrective options.
 The right path for you depends on your dental health, your pocketbook, and your personal preferences.

-Dental professionals can fix crooked teeth with:
+Dental professionals can fix crooked teeth with one of the following methods:

 Disclaimer: This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to serve as dental or other professional health advice and is not intended to be used for diagnosis or treatment of any condition or symptom.
 You should consult a dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.